rymarinelli/Number_Of_Thoughts/README.md

    The results show the two combinations different thresholds tried in the number of thoughts.
 One attempts to segregate across three models(*_4.csv) and across 2 models(*_35.csv) The appended number is the threshold used in the study.

+Additional Files
+- contains annotations used for the random forest pd.read_parquet("hf://datasets/zrmarine/Chain_Of_Thought_Count/data/train-00000-of-00001.parquet")
+- inference_results.csv is in an intermeidate csv with some additional processing

 # Pickled Objects
 The trained model and a TF-IDF for processing are saved and can be loaded to